 From sea water to strong acids

 Corrosion is one of the most common causes of fastener failure.
 From salt water applications to hot concentrated acids, Extreme Bolt & Fastener offers the most corrosion resistant fasteners to protect against even the harshest applications.
 Below are guides showing the performance of a variety of corrosion resistant fasteners in various corrosive media, as well as a general comparison of specialty metal and engineered polymer fasteners.
-We also have resources to better help your understanding of the types of corrosion you may face.
+We also have resources to better help your understanding of the types of corrosion you may face, such as pitting, crevice and galvanic corrosion.
 In-depth, information can also be found on the material specific sections of this site.
 For additional assistance, contact our experienced engineering staff to help guide you to the best material.

 - Salt water / Sea water